Artists for the Amazon Program Guidelines

 Follow us on social media and repost our information.
 Amazon Aid’s goal is to empower and educate global audiences about the importance of the Amazon, the implications of its destruction and solutions for protecting it.
 Help us get the word out.

-6. Sign up for a FREE online screening of “River of Gold”
+6. Host a Screening of “River of Gold”

 “River of Gold,” a documentary film by the Amazon Aid Foundation, chronicles a clandestine journey into Peru’s Amazon rainforest to uncover the savage unraveling of pristine jungle by illegal small scale gold mining.